LafeLabs/geometron/crowd_funding_plan_for_geometron.md

  systems of systems languages of languages codes of codes maps of maps shapes of shapes glyphs of glyphs

+Geometron is simply the Language of freedom.
+To write a book describing Geometron is to build a path to regaining control over our machines, wresting it loose from the technocrats.

+"code as literacy" is a vicious lie by evil people.
+It is a path to total enslavement of all of humanity to a bureaucracy with absolute power and zero intelligence.
+Taking a summer class in java will not give you power over your own car or phone.
+On the contrary, we're building a society where the only people who make enough money to live in a city are those who help build the systems of enslavement.
+And yet these people still have no real control over their own objects, often by laws written by still more mindless bureaucrat drones.
+Those who do not learn to "code" are relegated to an ever-larger underclass for whom the tech priests have no real use, and who are pushed around at random by those who control the new totalitarian society.

+The "tech" industry is a path to totalitarianism, nothing more and nothing less.
+Only instead of a Mao or Stalin in charge(who will eventually die as humans do) we will have a vast collection of identical white men with beards furiously working to build the next illegal cab hailing program to "disrupt" an increasingly meaningless economy while everyone else is enslaved to this unthinking brute of a machine.
+Already anyone who does not work on computers is being forced out of the cities by insane rents that can only be paid by the "tech" bandits with their equally insane incomes.

+This is an ART language.
+It is connecting art and math to create a more universally understandable system for communication between people and machines.
+All machines should be art.

 ## Applications:

  - education